 Honestly, there is no such busy or slow time for eCommerce.

-The reason is very simple: eCommerce is only one sales channel, while busy & slow seasons are more regarding to exact products.
+The reason is straightforward: eCommerce is only one sales channel, while busy & slow seasons are more regarding exact products.

-For example, any ice cream business will obviously have its busiest season during summer time, no matter on eCommerce or offline.
-On the other hand, summer can be really slow for different products (e.g. scarfs), despite it’s on eCommerce or else.
+For example, any ice cream business will obviously have its busiest season during summertime, whether on eCommerce or offline.
+On the other hand, summer can be prolonged for different products (e.g., scarfs), even though it’s on eCommerce or else.

 So, back to the question, to learn the different busy & slow seasons regarding different products will be more beneficial for your business.

 Busy & slow season overview for different industry/products in China

 That being said, here is a busy & slow season overview for some of the most popular foreign products to sell in China: